 If you are unable to keep an appointment, please notify us within one business day so we may offer the appointment to another patient in need of care.

 We make a sincere attempt to adhere to the appointment schedule.
-However, our physicians may be delayed in surgery, which may cause him to run late for scheduled office appointments.
+However, our physicians may be delayed in surgery, which may cause them to run late for scheduled office appointments.
 Your patience and understanding in these situations is greatly appreciated.

 Office Hours at our satellite locations may change.
 Please check with our main office for the current schedule.